 Amazon Sound Recordings: Francisco López

-As part of Times Square’s ongoing Midnight Moment digital art series, each night in April from 11:57pm to midnight, the electronic billboards of Times Square will be transformed by JUNGLE-IZED the video, directed by Stephan Crasneanscki of Soundwalk Collective.
-Inviting spectators to take part in a simple collective action in celebration of Earth Month, JUNGLE-IZED reveals the hidden energy that exists in one of the most biodiverse environments in the world, bringing the animals, the air, the trees, and the tribal inhabitants of the Amazon to New York City.
+As part of Times Square’s ongoing Midnight Moment digital art series, each night in April 2016 from 11:57pm to midnight, the electronic billboards of Times Square were transformed by JUNGLE-IZED the video, directed by Stephan Crasneanscki of Soundwalk Collective.
+Inviting spectators to take part in a simple collective action in celebration of Earth Month, JUNGLE-IZED revealed the hidden energy that exists in one of the most biodiverse environments in the world, bringing the animals, the air, the trees, and the tribal inhabitants of the Amazon to New York City.

 Soundwalk Collective is an international art group based in New York City and Berlin, and includes founder Stephan Crasneanscki (Russia – France), Simone Merli (Italy) and Kamran Sadeghi (Iran – USA).
 The Collective combines nature, anthropology, ethnography, non-linear narratives, psycho-geography and the exploration of recording and listening to sound.
 The importance of their source material is directly linked to specific locations, requiring long periods of investigative travel and field work.
 The presentation of their work is a combination of live performance, audio / visual installations and genre-bending music publications.
 Their most recent works feature collaborations with Nan Goldin; Jean-Luc Godard; and rock icon Patti Smith in “Killer Road,” their live homage to Nico.
 Soundwalk Collective’s recent installations and performances have been shown at Centre Georges Pompidou (Paris), CTM Festival (Berlin), KW Institute of Contemporary Art (Berlin), MUDAM (Luxembourg), MADRe Museum of Contemporary Art (Napoli) and Barbican Centre (London).